 - 12 -15 Osteopathic

 You may submit a minimum of three and a maximum of ten individual letters on the AMCAS application.
-Letters may be sent electronically through the AMCAS Letter Writer Application or Interfolio letter service.
+You can submit a maximum of six letters on the AACOMAS application.
+Letters may be sent electronically through the AMCAS or AACOMAS Letter Writer Application or Interfolio letter service.

 You should determine any specific LOE requirements from programs of choice.
 However, letters are most commonly required by: